12th Special Operations Squadron: Operations in the Pacific

 The squadron was unmanned and unequipped from May 1972 until November 1975.
 It remanned and reequipped with McDonnell F-4 Phantom II aircraft in late November 1975.
 Through 1980, it flew offensive and defensive exercises in support of its wing, the 313th Air Division, and Pacific Air Forces.
 It converted to McDonnell Douglas F-15 Eagle aircraft in 1980.
 In 1981, the 12th earned the Hughes Trophy in recognition as the outstanding fighter squadron in the USAF.

 On 5 November 1999, the squadron moved without personnel or equipment to Elmendorf Air Force Base, Alaska where it joined the 3d Wing on 28 April 2000.
 Between 2000 and 2008, it performed offensive and defensive counter-air missions with current air-to-air weaponry, including night vision goggles (NVG), to achieve air superiority in support of taskings from 3 Wing.

 At Elmendorf Air Force Base, the squadron employed the F-15C air superiority fighter in global expeditionary support of war-fighting commands.
 The squadron was inactivated in September 2006, due to the Base Realignment and Closure of 2005.

 Remotely piloted vehicles

 The 12th was redesignated the 12th Special Operations Squadron and activated at Cannon Air Force Base, New Mexico to operate RPVs from forward deployed locations during critical flight maneuvers when operating the craft by transmitting signals through satellites could potentially endanger them due to the delay in signal transmission.
 It absorbed the personnel and equipment of a small detachment that had been performing the same mission at Cannon since October 2013.
-The squadron is the first of its kind in the United States Air Force, and is being considered as a model for similar units by Air Combat Command.
+The squadron is the first of its kind in the United States Air Force, and was considered as a model for similar units by Air Combat Command.
+Later, the 414th Expeditionary Reconnaissance Squadron was activated to carry out the same type of mission from Incirlik Air Base in Turkey.